SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-amazon-kinesis.md

 In order to make this integration easier, Sumo Logic has provided the following items:

-1. A JAVA based application, called **the Sumo Logic Kinesis Connector**.
+1. A JAVA-based application called the **Sumo Logic Kinesis Connector**.
 This app pulls data from an Amazon Kinesis Stream, and POSTs that data to a Sumo Logic HTTP Source.
 This app can be used to Collect CloudWatch Log formatted data, or any other form of custom log data that you may publish to Kinesis.
-This app is hosted on [Sumo Logic's Git Hub account](https://github.com/SumoLogic/sumologic-kinesis-connector) .
+This app is hosted on [Sumo Logic's GitHub account](https://github.com/SumoLogic/sumologic-kinesis-connector).
 1. An **Amazon CloudFormation Template**.
 Sumo Logic provides a CloudFormation template to make setup easier.
 This template will create a Kinesis stream, subscribe it to your CloudWatch log group, and create an EC2 instance with the Sumo Logic Kinesis Connector.

 ## Create a Sumo Logic Hosted Collector and an HTTP Source